Graff46/wlua-app-creator/README.md

 1. We start the application;

 2. We press the "open script file" button, we choose the necessary script.
+Drag-and-drop technology is supported!
+It is possible to drag the file on a form

 3. In a text field we write a name of your program.